Out of stock

 The Peace Lily is unusual in that it does not need a huge amount of light to thrive, it will do well in hallways, bathrooms or offices where other houseplants suffer.
-This is a tough plant, but like all house plants, don"t let it get too hot or too cold, below 5°C the fleshy leaves will become damaged.
+This is a tough plant, but like all house plants, don't let it get too hot or too cold (below 5 degree centigrade), otherwise the fleshy leaves will become damaged.

 When the spathes turn green and then shrivel cut them off at their base to encourage new flowers.
 Peace Lilies will rest for 6-8 weeks before flowering again and should flower on and off throughout the year.

 If your lily is reluctant to flower, try moving it to a shadier position.
 Extreme drops in temperature or repeatedly parched plants may develop dry shrivelled edges to the leaves.
 These can be cut off to promote new growth and with more water and warmth will recover well.
 If you have trouble remembering to water your plants, try placing them in a shallow saucer of water.

 The name "Spathiphyllum" comes from the greek for blade